ihmeuw/vivarium/docs/tutorials/2_Death.rst

 The major change is that this new component isn't a single function, it's a Python class with several methods, and a bit of state.
-When CEAM is told to load a class as a component, it will automatically instantiate it.
+When Vivarium is told to load a class as a component, it will automatically instantiate it.
 If the class has a method called ``setup`` then this method will be called during simulation startup, and it can be used to initialize internal state or acquire references to things in the